Laksh03/concurrent-system-monitoring-tool/README.md

 void print_cpu_info(long int *prev_t_total, long int *prev_t_usage)

 This function takes in long int *prev_t_total, and long int *prev_t_usage.
 The values stored in these addresses are needed for the function to calculate cpu usage and print it.
 The calculation used for cpu usage is found at https://www.kgoettler.com/post/proc-stat/ Once that is done the function takes the new t_total and new t_usage it calculated, and assigns it to *prev_t_total and *prev_t_usage.
 So that when the function gets called again with these pointers it's then able to make another cpu usage calculation.

-How to run the program:

-C program that will report different metrics of the utilization of a linux system as described below.

-The program should accept several command line arguments:

---system

-	to indicate that only the system usage should be generated

---user

-        to indicate that only the users usage should be generated

---graphics  (+2 bonus points)

-        to include graphical output in the cases where a graphical outcome is possible as indicated below.

---sequential

-        to indicate that the information will be output sequentially without needing to "refresh" the screen (useful if you would like to redirect the output into a file)

---samples=N

-        if used the value N will indicate how many times the statistics are going to be collected and results will be average and reported based on the N number of repetitions.
-If not value is indicated the default value will be 10.

---tdelay=T

-        to indicate how frequently to sample in seconds.
-If not value is indicated the default value will be 1 sec.